Developing my Teaching

 - to study the documents and assessments for a course, reviewing such things as the overall quality of course documents the learning goals which are assessed, the exam protocols used, the evaluation criteria used in the assessment and the procedures for grading.

-- to give feedback to teachers and to report to the Dean of Bachelors and Masters Studies.
+- to give feedback to teachers and to report to the Associate Vice-President for Education.

 - to make recommendations on the section’s teaching methods and curriculum.